cosmos72/schemesh/README.md

 (ok "done!\n")
 ```

-This feature is named "Scheme jobs" and can also be written in long form `(shell-expr ...)`
+This feature is named "Scheme jobs" and is **NOT** a special syntax:
+it is only an abbreviation for the long form `(shell-expr ...)`
-both from shell syntax and from Scheme syntax.
+and both short and long forms can be used either from shell syntax or from Scheme syntax.

 If used from Scheme syntax, the job created by short or long form can be executed immediately,
 or saved in a variable for later execution, or passed to a function, etc.